(As he transitions to being male, Youth Radio’s Cole Carman, 18, wrestles with whether to retain any part of his female past.)

 [caption id="attachment_16980" align="aligncenter" width="800"] As he transitions to being male, Youth Radio’s Cole Carman, 18, wrestles with whether to retain any part of his female past.[/caption]

 Earlier this year, I was supposed to get my first testosterone shot, but instead, I ended up taking female hormones.

-As a transman, the idea of taking female hormones -- a requirement for freezing my eggs -- felt like a huge step backwards.
+The idea of taking female hormones, felt like a huge step backwards.
 But I did want to have biological kids someday.
-Which was possible -- if I was willing to take some of my past self with me.
+Which was possible, if I was willing to take some of my past self with me.